alnutile/examples/alfred_nutile.md

 ```

-Allow user to tag the data:
+Allow user to tag the data, note how I abstracted that class out into it's own responsiblity.

 ```php